 With regard to financial viability, the State University of New York annually calculates a financial statement and ratio analysis for all of its colleges.
-Since SUNY began to complete these calculations, FIT's composite score has been consistently within the range determined to be financially responsible (Key Financial Ratios and Composite Scores).
+Since SUNY began to complete these calculations, FIT's composite score has been consistently within the range determined to be financially responsible (composite score report).